Learn what a concurrent diploma is, how it will impact your degree and how much it will cost.

 If you are interested in undertaking a concurrent diploma, seek advice from Stop 1 as soon as possible – especially if you are a student visa holder.
 Planning early helps to maximise your subject choices and increases your chances of completing your degree and diploma at the same time.

 It is not possible to defer your commencement of the diploma, or to apply for a leave of absence in the first semester of your diploma.
-If you cannot commence your diploma in the semester you are offered a place, you must re-apply and go through the application process again.
+If you cannot commence your diploma in the semester you are offered a place, you must re-apply and go through the application process again when you are ready to do so.

 For upcoming application opening and closing dates, see complete your application.